kmsholcomb/docs-rackspace/doc/style-guide/alphabetical-terms.rst

        While setting a bandwidth limit might increase your backup time, it can reduce the impact on other network activity like web browsing and downloads.
+   * - white paper
+     -
+     - Use as two words.
    * - Wi-Fi
      -
      - This term is a proper noun and a registered trademark.
 Always use with